suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 # MoQ Video Objects {#moq-video}

-The decision on what constitues a MOQ object/group and its preferred mapping to the underlying QUIC transport for video streams is governed by the granularity of encoded bitstream, as chosen by the application.
-The smallest unit of such an application defined encoded bistream will be referred to as "Video Atom" in this specification and they are mapped 1:1 to MOQ Objects.
+The decision on what constitutes a MOQ object/group and its preferred mapping to the underlying QUIC transport for video streams is governed by the granularity of encoded bitstream, as chosen by the application.
+The smallest unit of such an application defined encoded bitstream will be referred to as "Video Atom" in this specification and they are mapped 1:1 to MOQ Objects.

 The size and duration of a video atom is application controlled and follow various strategies driven by application requirements such as latency, quality, bandwidth and so on.

-Following subsections identify various granulraties definiing the video atoms and their corresponding mapping to MOQT object model and the underlying QUIC transport.
+Following subsections identify various granularities defining the video atoms and their corresponding mapping to MOQT object model and the underlying QUIC transport.

 ## Encoded Frame {#enc-frame}